hazelcast/hazelcast-reference-manual/src/PartitionLostEvents.md

 ### Listening for Partition Lost Events

 Hazelcast provides fault-tolerance by keeping multiple copies of your data.
-For each partition, one of your cluster members become owner and some of the other members become replica members based on your configuration.
+For each partition, one of your cluster members becomes the owner and some of the other members become replica members, based on your configuration.
 Nevertheless, data loss may occur if a few members crash simultaneously.

 Let`s consider the following example with three members: N1, N2, N3 for a given partition-0.
-N1 is owner of partition-0, N2 and N3 are the first and second replicas respectively.
-If N1 and N2 crash simultaneously, partition-0 loses its data that is configured with less than 2 backups.
+N1 is owner of partition-0, and N2 and N3 are the first and second replicas respectively.
+If N1 and N2 crash simultaneously, partition-0 loses its data that is configured with less than two backups.
-For instance, if we configure a map with 1 backup, that map loses its data in partition-0 since both owner and first replica of partition-0 have crashed.
-However, if we configure our map with 2 backups, it does not lose any data since a copy of partition-0's data for the given map also resides in N3.
+For instance, if we configure a map with one backup, that map loses its data in partition-0 since both owner and first replica of partition-0 have crashed.
+However, if we configure our map with two backups, it does not lose any data since a copy of partition-0's data for the given map also resides in N3.

 The Partition Lost Listener notifies for possible data loss occurrences with the information of how many replicas are lost for a partition.
 It listens to `PartitionLostEvent` instances.
 Partition lost events are dispatched per partition.